FNNDSC/pl-simplefsapp_moc/README.rst

     simplefsapp_moc.py --man /tmp

 to get inline help.
-The app should also understand being called with only two positional arguments
+The app should also understand being called with a single positional argument

 .. code:: bash

-    simplefsapp_moc.py /destination/directory
+    simplefsapp_moc.py /tmp

 Using ``docker run``